-The office of the University Controller of the City University of New York will mail all financial aid checks.
-Deposit or cash your financial aid check(s) as soon as possible.
+The office of the University Controller of the City University of New York will mail all financial aid checks to your home address, unless you sign up for direct deposit.

 If you do not receive your check in the mail within 10 days of the mailing date, or your check has been lost or stolen, be sure to come to the Financial Aid Office IMMEDIATELY.
 A "stop payment" must be placed on the check by CUNY's Office of the University Controller.
 It may take up to three (3) weeks to receive a replacement check.

-Should you have any questions about your Financial Aid checks, please come to the Financial Aid Office with your check stub(s) and purple and white Bursar's bill.
+Should you have any questions about your Financial Aid checks, please contact to the Financial Aid Office.

 Your check may be placed on "hold" or canceled if you do not meet the "Federal Financial Aid Requirements" listed below.